Social Implications of Climate Change

 Until the 1950s, when Kinnaur was dependent on barter and subsistence, chilgoza pine nuts provided the only means of monetary revenue.
 Pine nuts were a vital commodity with which Kinnauris bartered for essential goods.
 While no longer central to the barter economy, pine nuts offer a small sum of supplementary income and remain an important part of Kinnauri identity expressed in religious and cultural functions.
 Moreover, oil-rich pine nuts provide a source of nourishment, especially during long winter months.
 As the harvest rapidly declines, however, the role of chilgoza in the Kinnauri economy and culture is threatened.
 Today, widespread cultivation of apples is gradually taking the place of pine nuts as a valued commodity.

-Some findings from this research effort are under review for published in the peer reviewed journal
+Some findings from this research effort have been published in the following:

 Mountain Livelihoods in Transition: Constraints & Opportunities in Kinnaur, Western Himalaya